arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 There are some text editors already installed in your bash shell, like nano.
 These are useful because they don't require new downloads, but can have a steep learning curve since you need to learn new commands to open, save, and quit in those programs.

 Other, more user-friendly, text editors exist and can be downloaded.
-[Atom](https://atom.io/) is a particularly good free text editor that includes helpful tools like color coding text.
+[Visual Studio Code](https://code.visualstudio.com) is a particularly good free text editor that includes helpful tools like color coding text.

 **`nano`**